SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/File_transfer.md

 3. **Check the file size**:

-   - If the file size is valid (greater than zero and numeric), proceed to step 4.
+   3.1.
+If the file size is valid (greater than zero and numeric), proceed to step 4.

-   - If the file size is invalid (less than zero, non-numeric), print "Invalid input" and go to step 11.
+   3.2.
+If the file size is invalid (less than zero, non-numeric), print "Invalid input" and go to step 11.

 4. **Convert file size to bytes** as the product of file size (in MB) and 1,048,576 bytes.

-5. **Calculate transfer time** as the Division of  the total file size (in bytes) tp the time it takes to transfer one character (960 seconds).
+5. **Calculate transfer time** as the Division of  the total file size (in bytes) to the time it takes to transfer one character (960 seconds).

-6. **Convert time into its corresponding days** as the Division of the total time by 86,400 (seconds in a day).
+6. **Convert time into its corresponding days** as the division of the total time by 86,400 (seconds in a day).

 7. **Convert time into its corresponding hours** as the remainder from step 6 divided by 3,600 (seconds in an hour).